codefresh-io/argo-hub/workflows/git/versions/0.0.2/docs/commit.md

 # commit

 ## Summary
-Commit a repository and push it as an artifact, equivalent to : git add && git commit && git push
+Commit a repository and push the provided (input) artifact repository, equivalent to : git add && git commit && git push

-Beware: The workflow depends on having remote origin url and token already defined in repository.
+Requires: Input repository was obtained by git/clone template,  The push depends on the remote origin url & token stored in that repository
+Note: After commit done, the repository still has the url & token stored.
 ## Inputs/Outputs
 ### Inputs
 #### Parameters
 * MESSAGE (required) - the commit message
 * GIT_USER_NAME (required) - git commit username
 * GIT_USER_EMAIL (required) - git commit email
+* GIT_FILES (optional) - default: .
 #### Artifacts
 * repo (required) - artifact having git repository which has a configured remote origin to push to.
 ## Examples